All About TDS on NRI Investments

 Understanding of the TDS on NRI investments is as important for resident individuals as for NRIs.
 This is because as per law, whoever be the payer (Resident Individuals, HUF, AOPs, NRIs, and Trusts etc.) they are liable to deduct the TDS and deposit it on NRIs behalf.

-TDS on NRI transactions are detailed under section 195 of income tax act.
+TDS on NRI transactions is detailed under “section 195 of income tax act.

 TDS on NRI investments will be deducted if he fulfills the below-mentioned conditions: